centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-polycom-hdx-snmp.md

 On the Polycom device, enable and configure the SNMP agent:
     - Connect to the HDX Admin Web UI
     - Go to 'System > Manage > Credentials'
-    - Create a new SNMP credentials specifying community and version
+    - Create new SNMP credentials specifying community and version

 ### Network flows